Do you want to know the difference between full frame vs APS-C cameras? Are you struggling to decide which type of camera to buy?

 APS-C cameras include something called the “crop factor.”
 This simply refers to a “crop” effect created by the smaller sensor.
 When you shoot with an APS-C camera, the field of view is changed, creating the impression of a cropped photo.

-For instance, if you shoot a bird at 100mm on a full frame camera vs an APS-C camera, the APS-C photo will look tighter.
+For instance, if you shoot a bird at 100mm on a full frame vs crop (APS-C) camera, the APS-C photo will look tighter.
 This is because the smaller sensor captures a smaller portion of the scene.

-Note that the focal length of your lens, while often described as “effectively” changed, doesn’t experience any real shift.
+Note that the focal length of your lens doesn’t experience any real shift.
 Nor does the depth of field or the lens speed change.
-The only real change is the cropping of the sensor, which makes your lenses appear longer.
+The only real change is a field of view, which makes your lenses appear longer.

 That said, having a smaller sensor can make a big difference to your photography: